 The Ronald Dourlet Memorial Endowed Scholarship was established to aid students of Harper’s Community Music and Arts Center.
-The scholarship is named in honor of the late Ronald Dourlet, a Palatine resident who was a student and very close personal friend of faculty member Steve Suvada.
+The scholarship is named in honor of the late Ronald Dourlet, a Palatine resident who was a student and very close friend of faculty member Steve Suvada.

 In October 1999, Mr. Dourlet’s wife Joan started the scholarship because of her husband’s passion for music and his love of the guitar.
 In addition, she has also donated his library of classical guitar recordings and texts, many of them are signed copies that are of historical significance.
 The Ronald Dourlet Collection stands to be the envy of many colleges and universities.